mingfang/terraform-provider-k8s/README.md

 # terraform-provider-k8s
 terraform-provider-k8s is a Terraform provider to manage Kubernetes resources.

+- Uses the Kubernetes client-go library to dynamically discover available resources
+- Supports multiple versions of the same resource kinds, including aplha and beta versions

 ## Requirements
  - Docker
  - kubeconfig file in the current directory